-Each Pre-Funded Warrant entitles the holder to purchase one share of the Company's common stock at an exercise price of \$0.0001 per share.
-The Pre-Funded Warrants have no expiration and were recorded as a component of stockholders' equity within additional paid-in capital.
-Per the terms of the Pre-Funded Warrants, the holder of an outstanding Pre-Funded Warrant is not entitled to exercise any portion of such warrant if, upon exercise of such portion of the warrant, the holder's ownership of the Company's common stock (together with its affiliates) or the combined voting power of the Company's securities beneficially owned by such holder (together with its affiliates) would exceed 9.99 percent after giving effect to the exercise.
-On May 4, 2022, the Company received a notice of exercise with respect to the full exercise of all outstanding Pre-Funded Warrants.
+Each Pre-Funded Warrant entitled the holder to purchase one share of the Company's common stock at an exercise price of \$0.0001 per share.
+The Pre-Funded Warrants were recorded as a component of stockholders' equity within additional paid-in capital.
+The Pre-Funded Warrants were exercised in full on May 4, 2022, and subsequently settled with the counterparty.